 No other routers provided through Shaw have demonstrated vulnerability to the malware.

-If you have a Netgear R6400 device in your home or office, please follow the steps below to reduce the likelihood of your router being compromised while manufacturers work to provide a permanent solution.
+If you have a Netgear R6400 or WNDR3700 device in your home or office, please follow the steps below to reduce the likelihood of your router being compromised while manufacturers work to provide a permanent solution.

 1) Reboot the router immediately